Di indigetes: Anttila

-Most recently, glottologist Raimo Anttila has made renewed attempts into the inquiry of the original meaning of the word indiges in his book on protoindoeuropean root *ag.
+Most recently, glottologist Raimo Anttila has made renewed attempts into the inquiry of the original meaning of the word indiges in his book on the Proto-Indo-European root *ag.

-Anttila thinks that all the etymological and formal impasses mentioned by Latte could be overcome, if one interprets the basis of the word indiges to be the verb ago in the sense of to impel, to drive, to drive from within (*endo agentes), instead of the verb aio (I say).
+Anttila thinks that all the etymological and formal impasses mentioned by Latte could be overcome, if one interprets the basis of the word indiges to be the verb ago in the sense to impel, to drive, to drive from within (*endo agentes), instead of the verb aio (I say).
 The action of the gods would be that of driving man just as man drives cattle e.g. also in sacrifice (agonium, etymology already cited by Ovid in his Fasti I 319 ff).

-Anttila bases his analysis on the results of Latte, Radke, Schilling, and Ancellotti and Cerri.
+Anttila bases his analysis on the results of Latte, Radke, Schilling, and Ancillotti and Cerri.
 He agrees with Schilling's view that the concept underwent changes and its original meaning should be kept different from its later history.
 Anttila starts considering the coincidence of Indiges with an Agonium on December 11 and its concurrence with the festival of Mater Matuta on June 11.
 He thinks there is sufficient evidence to say that it has to do with a solar cult centered on Lavinium, connecting the sun with water and earth.
 Sol Indiges is Pater Indiges, divus pater, i.e. Iuppiter Indiges, the highest divine power, the one which makes nature produce food.
 This impelling action seems close to Aja Ekapad and Savitr as variant terms for the sun in connection with other natural phenomena.
 (Note: Dumezil had already cited Savitr as a parallel to Ceres.)

 A similar tint is in Indra as Samaja gathering booty, the warrior aspect of economy.
 It is noteworthy that AGON IND repeat the same root *ag.
 The Italic evidence for sacrificial and divine power under *ag is plentiful.
 Umbrian divinities of action, ahtu, dative singular (from *ag-t-eu) are part of the sacrificial actions of Iuppiter and Mars, whereas with Cerfe, the growth action (genitive singular of *ker-s-o-) is assigned to the other gods, e.g. Cerfus Martius 'the principle of vegetative growth in the sphere of Mars' the equivalent of Ares Aphneios in Arcadia.
 The god of creation Brahman is called ajana, i.e. driver, instigator.
 It is a general human religious concept that men drive animals and god drives men.
 Since Indiges as driver-in makes sense, from this would also stem the meaning of indigitare, indigitamenta.
 Carrying out a ritual action results in driving, here agere and agonalis.